rskanchi/Resources/Notes/GitHub_Issues.md

 ### Reset after modifying `.gitignore`

-Trying to add, commit and push a folder?
-And noticed using `git status` that a few files are missing because of the way `.gitignore` is set up?
+When trying to add, commit and push a folder, I noticed using `git status` that a few files were missing because of the way `.gitignore` is set up.
-I modified the `.gitignore` to include the file types.
-The files of interest do not automatically doesn;t changd the staged files.
-You need to
+I modified the `.gitignore` to include the file types (because that's what I wanted to do for this specific repo; not force push the files).
-`git reset <path/to/file/or/folder>` or `git reset` to unstage everything.
+Modifying `.gitignore` doesn't automatically modify the staging area.
+You need to `git reset <path/to/file/or/folder>` or `git reset` to unstage everything.
 Then `git add <path/to/file/or/folder>` and `commit` and `push`.

 # Github issues
 Issues are a great way to track tasks, discussions, and any feature enhancements in a repository.